ramon-cortes/ramon-cortes.github.io/README.md

 #### What's next?

 Hopefully I will have a list of exercises using a better looking menu.
 But no plans yet.
-I still don't know how to organize a website using div tags to split the screen and load an html there.
-I manage to do it but did not look as good as I wanted.
+I still don't know how to organize a website using div tags to split the screen and load an html on one side.
+(I manage to do it but did not look as good as I wanted).

 #### Other information